 The bill amends several sections of the North Dakota Century Code to regulate the use of robots and unmanned aerial vehicles (UAVs) by law enforcement agencies.
-Key definitions are introduced, including "robot," which is defined as a powered artificial machine capable of operating autonomously or remotely to perform tasks, and "less than lethal weapon," which is designed to minimize the risk of serious injury or death.
-The bill establishes that information obtained from these technologies is generally inadmissible in legal proceedings unless acquired under a search warrant or specific exceptions.
-It also outlines the requirements for warrants, including a data collection statement detailing the use and operation of the UAVs or robots.
+Key definitions are introduced, including "robot," which is defined as a powered artificial machine capable of operating autonomously to perform tasks, and "less than lethal weapon," which is designed to minimize the risk of serious injury or death.
+The bill establishes that information obtained from UAVs or robots is inadmissible in legal proceedings unless acquired under a search warrant or specific exceptions.
+It also outlines the requirements for warrants, including a data collection statement detailing the operation parameters and data handling.

-Additionally, the bill prohibits the use of UAVs or robots for domestic surveillance without consent and restricts their deployment of lethal weapons, allowing such use only under strict conditions.
+Additionally, the bill prohibits the use of UAVs or robots for domestic surveillance without consent and restricts the deployment of lethal weapons to specific circumstances, such as neutralizing threats.
 Law enforcement agencies must adopt policies regarding the use of force by these technologies and document their use, including flight details and mission objectives.
-The documentation must be retained for five years, and any data not linked to a crime must be destroyed after ninety days.
-Overall, the bill aims to ensure accountability and protect civil liberties while allowing law enforcement to utilize advanced technologies.
+The documentation must be retained for five years, and any data not linked to ongoing investigations must be disposed of within ninety days.
+Overall, the bill aims to ensure accountability and protect civil liberties while allowing law enforcement to utilize advanced technology.

 FIRST ENGROSSMENT: 29-29.4-01, 29-29.4-02, 29-29.4-03, 29-29.4-04, 29-29.4-05, 29-29.4-06